This post may contain affiliate links which help support Girls Can Grill.

 I fell in love with pimento cheese when I lived in Jackson, Mississippi.
 The first time I had it smeared on a French roll and toasted with slices of fresh tomatoes, I was hooked.

-I’ve been a fan of pimento cheese for years.
-It’s basically a blend of cheeses, mayo and spices with pimento peppers folded in.
+It’s a blend of simple ingredients, including cheeses, mayo and spices with pimento peppers folded in.